Eighties (song)

-"Eighties" is the lead single from English post-punk band Killing Joke's fifth studio album, Night Time (1985), produced by Chris Kimsey.
+"Eighties" is the lead single from the English post-punk band Killing Joke's fifth studio album, Night Time (1985), produced by Chris Kimsey.
 The song had been premiered during a three track live performance for UK TV show The Tube in December 1983.
-Upon its release, the single reached No. 60 in the UK Singles Chart.
+Upon its release, the single reached No. 60 in the UK singles chart.

 A short snippet of "Eighties" was the opening theme to the 2002 sitcom That '80s Show.
 It was used for a party scene in the 1985 movie Weird Science.
 It is also used as the theme song for the Investigation Discovery series The 1980s: The Deadliest Decade.
 It was also used as the music at the closing credits of Season 1, Episode 6, "Bent", of The Lincoln Lawyer.

-Reception
+Critical reception

 A retrospective review of AllMusic said: "Guitarist Geordie Walker shines on "Eighties," playing cyclical and repetitive riffs, each one a variation or inversion of the song's main theme, and each one a hook unto itself".